4th Princess Louise Dragoon Guards: Second World War

 4th PLDG took part in virtually all of the major actions in the campaign, which lasted just 38 days.
-The regiment landed at Reggio di Calabria, on the Italian mainland on September 3, 1943, on the heels of 3rd Canadian Infantry Brigade and immediately began providing 1st Canadian Infantry Division Headquarters with information with regard to the ground to the north including the condition of roads and bridges and the location and strength of enemy forces.
-Each of the squadrons was composed of three scout troops and assault troop, equipped with a combination of Otter Light Reconnaissance Cars and Fox Heavy Reconnaissance Cars.
-The Fox had a revolving turret fitted with a .50 calibre Browning machine gun as well as a Bren.
-303 calibre light machine gun.
-The Otter mounted a single Bren as did the Universal Carriers used to transport the Scout and Assault Troops.
+The regiment landed at Reggio di Calabria, on the Italian mainland, on September 3, 1943, on the heels of 3rd Canadian Infantry Brigade and immediately began providing 1st Canadian Infantry Division Headquarters with information with regard to the ground to the north including the condition of roads and bridges and the location and strength of enemy forces.
+Each of the squadrons was composed of three scout troops and assault troop, equipped with a combination of Otter light reconnaissance cars and Fox heavy reconnaissance cars.
+The Fox had a revolving turret fitted with a .50 calibre Browning machine gun as well as a Bren .303 calibre light machine gun.
+The Otter mounted a single Bren as did the Universal Carriers used to transport the scout and assault troops.

-When a reporter asked the Officer Commanding, C-Squadron, Major Harold Parker as to what he and his men did in Italy he replied: "We keep driving until the enemy shoots at us.
+When a reporter asked the officer commanding C Squadron, Major Harold Parker, as to what he and his men did in Italy he replied, "We keep driving until the enemy shoots at us.
 Then we know he is there".
 Parker was doing just that when his armoured car was struck by a 75mm shell on the Torella-Duronia road.
 The major was killed and his crew badly wounded.
-The scouts, frequently operated well behind enemy lines: During the Hitler Line battles in May 1944 during which 4th PLDG's War Diarist noted, proudly that it was "the first unit in 8th Army" to penetrate the latter fortifications at Pontecorvo Sergeant Hubert Ditner, a farmer from Petersburg, Ontario, and his men took the opportunity to catch a few hours sleep in a roadside ditch where he awoke to find that he and his comrades were just yards from a fighting hole filled with grenadiers from 44th Reichsgrenadier "Hoch und Deutschmeister" Division.
-Ditner, who spoke fluent German managed to get all ten to surrender without firing a shot.
-In a letter to his younger brother, Simon Sgt.
-Ditner confessed that he "didn't know who was shaking more, Jerry or me."
+The scouts frequently operated well behind enemy lines: during the Hitler Line battles in May 1944 during which 4th PLDG's war diarist noted proudly that it was "the first unit in 8th Army" to penetrate the latter fortifications at Pontecorvo, Sergeant Hubert Ditner, a farmer from Petersburg, Ontario, and his men took the opportunity to catch a few hours' sleep in a roadside ditch, where he awoke to find that he and his comrades were just yards from a fighting hole filled with grenadiers from 44th Reichsgrenadier "Hoch und Deutschmeister" Division.
+Ditner, who spoke fluent German, managed to get all ten to surrender without firing a shot.
+In a letter to his younger brother, Simon, Ditner confessed that he "didn't know who was shaking more, Jerry or me."